 OD: Since I am a self-taught and never attended any bootcamps, I cannot say much about those.
 But what I was lacking when I was studying is definitely a community of people who do the same thing.
-That is something that courses and bootcamps can provide.
-You always learn more when you work with other people on a project.
-Of course, you mainly learn soft skills like communication, cooperation, team work, planning and problem solving but they are just as important as coding!
+That is something what courses and bootcamps can provide.
+You always learn more when you work with other people on mutual projects.
+It also gives you the opportunity to learn soft skills too, like communication, cooperation, team work, planning, problem solving and these are just as important as coding!

-If you would like to join Olena as part of our WomenInTechQA series, get in touch today!
+If you would like to join Olena as part of our Q&A series, get in touch today!